 The Low Income Home Energy Assistance Program (LIHEAP) provides help with energy needs including heating and cooling assistance, energy crisis intervention, low-cost residential weatherization and other energy-related home repairs.

-- Households that meet income guidelines
+- Households that meet income guidelines (see below)

 Income and Resource Limits

 Resources are not counted.
 Income must be within the limits listed below.

 How to Apply

 Contact the Community Action Program that serves the applicant’s city or town.

 Other Energy Assistance Programs

 - Keep the Heat on: The Archdiocese of Providence sponsors the “Keep the Heat On” Challenge, which helps heat the homes of those who have exhausted all other public and private resources and with no place left to turn for assistance with their heating bills.
 Applicants can call 401-421-7833 x 207 for emergency assistance.